THE INVISIBLE NARRATOR

 This is all a riff on Alfred Hitchcock’s icy blonde.
 THE INVISIBLE MAN quotes VERTIGO profusely, and with good reason.
 The blonde in that classic is a projection of the man’s possessive desire.
 At the same time, she confronts the man with his illusions.
 In the end, it appears that neither the man nor the woman grasp desire.
 In between their respective gazes, there is a third perspective.
 THE INVISIBLE MAN looks for it in technology.

 At a crucial juncture, the invisibility suit malfunctions.
 Adrian appears as an ‘’augmented reality’’ ghost.
 Visually, the suggestion is that this body does not belong to a particular character.
 Because it is half-formed, one gets the impression that a new entity is being born.
 It seems to come from an uncanny dimension.
 This dimension is located beyond the subjective point-of-view.
 Danger belongs to nobody in particular, and the viewer does not have any privileged knowledge.
 One is tempted to invoke conspiracy theory.
 But the police and the psychiatric ward are equally clueless.
 The concept of the unstable narrator takes on a whole new meaning.
 It is not just that we can’t trust Cecilia, the police, or the screenwriter.
-We can’t trust ourselves, because the vantage point itself is invisible.
+We can’t trust ourselves, because our own identity is invisible.